Facebook, Twitter dismantle disinformation campaigns tied to Iran and Russia

 Facebook CEO Mark Zuckerberg said the accounts identified on his company’s platform were part of two separate campaigns, the first from Iran with some ties to state-owned media, the second linked to sources which Washington has previously named as Russian military intelligence services.

 Officials in Iran, where it is a holiday to mark the Muslim Eid al-Adha festival, were not immediately available to comment.

-Moscow has repeatedly denied using hacking or fake social media accounts to influence foreign elections.
-The Russian embassy in Washington did not immediately respond to a request for comment.
+The Kremlin rejected Facebook’s accusations.
+Spokesman Dmitry Peskov told reporters that Moscow did not understand the basis for such statements and that they looked like “carbon copies” of previous allegations which Moscow has denied.

-The move by Facebook and others is the latest attempt by global social media giants to guard against political interference on their platforms.
-It comes as concerns are rising about foreign attempts to disrupt the U.S. midterm elections in November.
+Global social media giants are seeking to guard against political interference on their platforms amid rising concerns about foreign attempts to disrupt the U.S. midterm elections in November.

-The United States earlier this year indicted 13 Russians for alleged attempts to meddle in U.S. politics, but the latest alleged Iranian activity, exposed by cybersecurity firm FireEye Inc (FEYE.O), suggests the problem may be more widespread.
+The United States earlier this year indicted 13 Russians for alleged attempts to meddle in U.S. politics, but the alleged Iranian activity, exposed by cyber security firm FireEye Inc (FEYE.O), suggests the problem may be more widespread.

 “It really shows it’s not just Russia that engages in this type of activity,” Lee Foster, an information operations analyst with FireEye, told Reuters.